pyx-industries/julee/docs/ADRs/003-workflow-orchestration-handlers.md

 The use case's responsibility is:
 1. Do its job (create the story)
 2. Recognize domain conditions ("this story has no epic")
-3. Hand off to the appropriate handler
+3. Hand off to the appropriate handler (if configured)
 4. Done

 The handler's responsibility is:
-- Accept domain objects
+- Accept domain objects (or domain-relevant arguments)
 - Do whatever it needs to do
-- Return acknowledgement (or richer response if needed)
+- Return acknowledgement

 ### Principles